Brent Metz

 Teaching

-Since earning my PhD in 1995, I have designed and taught 22 different courses at 5 institutions, including 2 online courses.
-In my anthropology position at KU, I have taught Indigenous Traditions of Latin America, Mexamerica, Introduction to Cultural Anthropology, Masculinity in Cross-cultural Perspective, Contemporary Central America & Mexico, The Teaching of Anthropology, Indigenous Development in Latin America, Varieties of Human Experience, Multidisciplinary Field School in Collaboration with the Ch'orti' Maya, Succeeding in Anthropology, and Doing Ethnography.
-Most have been joint undergraduate/graduate courses.
+Since earning my PhD in 1995, I have designed and taught 27 different courses at 5 institutions.
+These include Indigenous Traditions of Latin America, Indigenous Development in Latin America, Global Indigenous Movements, Multidisciplinary Service-Learning Field School in Collaboration with the Ch'orti' Maya, the study abroad course Intercultural Perspectives: The Huasteca Potosina, Mexico, and Doing Ethnography.

 Selected Publications